shoichikaji/safa-unsafe-signals/README.md

 As described in [perlipc](https://metacpan.org/pod/perlipc), unsafe signals does subject you to possible memory corruption.

-And I've experienced memory corruption in real-world code!
+And I've experienced hang in real-world code!
 See https://github.com/shoichikaji/perl-hang

 SO WHAT SHOLD WE DO?